projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

       make clean && make iasl
       sudo cp ./generate/unix/bin/iasl /usr/sbin

 #.
 Get the ACRN hypervisor and kernel source code.
-(Note these checkout tags
+(Because the acrn-kernel repo
-   will be updated when we launch the v2.6 release):
+   has a lot of Linux kernel history, you can clone the relevant release branch with minimal history, as shown here.)

    .. code-block:: bash